elinekupers/noisepoolPCADenoise/README.md

 * dfdAddFieldtripPaths.m: Add paths of Fieldtrip toolbox to plot data on a sensormap or to use ICA function.
 * external (folder): Contains functions from other toolboxes, repositories or researchers
-* analysis (folder): Contains code to download, store, and analyze data from manuscript analysis contents: data (folder):
+* analysis (folder): Contains code to download, store, and analyze data from manuscript
-			Empty folder to store data.
+* data (folder): Empty folder to store data.
 Example data downloaded by dfdDownloadSampleData will be written here by default.
 This folder contains a .gitignore file to prevent large data files from being added to the repository.

-		denoise_subfunctions (folder):
-			Folder with subfunctions used by the dfdDenoiseWrapper in order to denoise the data of all subjects for this particular steady state study.
+* denoise_subfunctions (folder): Folder with subfunctions used by the dfdDenoiseWrapper in order to denoise the data of all subjects for this particular steady state study.

-		figure_scripts (folder):
-		 Functions to make figures 4-14 for the manuscript.
+* figure_scripts (folder): Functions to make figures 4-14 for the manuscript.

 		figures (folder):
 			Empty folder where figures made by figure_scipts will be saved.